-Sandblasting when used in sheet metal fabrication, is the process of firing a blast media at high velocity typically out of an air-powered pressure gun (known as Air Blasting), towards a metal surface.
-This is done with two hoses; one which compressed air passes through, creating pressure.
+Sandblasting when used in sheet metal fabrication, is the process of firing a blast media at high velocity.
+Typically out of an air-powered pressure gun (known as Air Blasting), towards a metal surface.
+This is done with two hoses; one of which compressed air passes through, creating pressure.
 This pressure then pulls media from a tank through the second hose, before expelling both the air and sand together out of the gun.
-Sandblasting can be used to remove paint, residues from oxidation, rust, scratches, casting marks and is widely used for cleaning a surface before applying a finish, such as powder coating.
+Sandblasting can be used to remove paint, and residues from oxidation, rust, scratches, and casting marks and is widely used for cleaning a surface before applying a finish, such as powder coating.

 Common abrasive materials include: